convolabai/opensense/README.md

    cd ..
    ```

-5. **Run the OpenSense service:**
+5. **Run the LangHook service:**
    ```bash
    langhook
    ```

-   > If you prefer to debug or develop against your local Python process instead of the container, simply skip the `--profile docker` option above and start with `opensense` after installing.
+   > If you prefer to debug or develop against your local Python process instead of the container, simply skip the `--profile docker` option above and start with `langhook` after installing.

 The API server will be available at `http://localhost:8000` with:
 - Webhook ingestion at `/ingest/{source}`